GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 ### Task 1: Configure clustering

-1. Within the RDP session to az12003a-vm0, in the PuTTY-based SSH session to i20-db-0, run the following to initiate configuration of an HA cluster on i20-db-0:
+1. From the lab computer, in the PuTTY-based SSH session to i20-db-0, run the following to initiate configuration of an HA cluster on i20-db-0:

     ```
     ha-cluster-init